 Requesting College Transcripts from Cincinnati State

-To request or pick up a transcript in person, the Office of the Registrar (Clifton Campus) is open Monday through Thursday from 8 a.m. to 6:30 p.m. and Friday from 8 a.m. to 5 p.m.
+To request or pick up a transcript in person, please check the Office of the Registrar section of the College website for information regarding open hours.
 When requesting or picking up transcripts in person, a valid photo identification or a SurgeCard is required.

 To request transcripts by mail, please mail the request to: